FunnelKit

 • Total file uploaders: With the free version, you can only allow customers to upload one file with each checkout, so leave it as it is.

-• Form extras: Check the form extra options such as progress bar, alerts on successful file upload and remove, etc., to enhance the user experience when uploading the file.
+• Form extras: Check the form extra options, such as progress bar, alerts on successful file upload and removal, etc., to enhance the user experience when uploading the file.

 • Max file size: Set the maximum file size a user can upload.